tomjoht/documentation-theme-jekyll/index.md

 ## Make sure you can build a vanilla Jekyll site first

 To get up and running with this theme, make sure you can build a vanilla jekyll site first.
 See the [Jekyll docs](http://jekyllrb.com/).
-If you're in Windows, you might want to [install Jekyll using Chocolately](https://www.google.com/search?q=install+jekyll+using+chocolately).
+If you're in Windows, you'll need to install Ruby and Ruby Dev Kit first.
+See {{site.data.urls.mydoc_install_jekyll_on_windows.link}} for details.

 ## Build this theme